rosoema/pyscan/README.md

-# Network Scanner
+# PyScan

-Lightweight network scanner.
+A lightweight network scanner.

 ### Features
 - Auto-detect your IP